By Kevin Schaub, Assistant Pastor

 I’ve never been to Detroit, so I don’t know for sure whether the comparisons I’m about to make will be able to stand.
-Since this isn’t a post about Detroit, but instead one about Durham and ministry in the urban context, it’s not necessary that I be nuanced on Detroit.
-So if you’re a Detroiter, please bear with me.
+Since this isn’t a post about Detroit, but instead one about local ministry in the urban context, it’s probably not necessary that I be nuanced on Detroit.
+So if you’re reading from Detroit, please bear with me.

 1. Durham’s Urban History